AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 Here is the description for tool-specific configuration variables:

 #### Orientation Tool
-`feather_adjust_tool_anim_time` Defines the duration of the rotation/flip animation
+`feather_adjust_tool_anim_time` Defines the duration of the rotation/flip animation.

-`feather_adjust_tool_reset_anim_time` Defines the reset animation duration ( ie. when the user clicked on cancel/back button )
+`feather_adjust_tool_reset_anim_time` Defines the reset animation duration (i.e., when the user clicks the cancel/back button).

-`feather_adjust_tool_enable_3d_flip` If device is running android 4.x you can enable a flip animation in 3D style by setting this param to 1
+`feather_adjust_tool_enable_3d_flip` If device is running Android 4.x you can enable a flip animation in 3D style by setting this param to 1.

 #### Text Tool
 `feather_text_minSize` Minimum text size allowed when user is resizing the text rect.